 Well, in addition to being a military veteran, I am also a 24-year veteran of Law Enforcement.
-During my long career as a first responder, I witnessed the negative effects that experiencing repeated traumatic events over a career has on a first responder.
+During my long career as a First Responder, I witnessed the negative effects that experiencing repeated traumatic events over a career has on a First Responder.
 I have seen many brothers and sisters develop drug and alcohol problems, become both suspects and victims of domestic violence, and suffer from depression.
-I also know more than one first responder who have chosen to take their life due to depression and Post Traumatic Stress disorder (PTSd).
-Then, in 2016, a fellow first responder, friend, and the brother-in-law to my best friend took his life leaving behind a wife, three children, and a grandchild.
+I also know more than one First Responder who have chosen to take their life due to depression and Post Traumatic Stress disorder (PTSd).
+Then, in 2016, a fellow First Responder and friend, took his life leaving behind a wife, three children, and a grandchild.

 Why We Are Here

-There are so many wonderful organizations in existence that help our war heroes and military veterans but few to help our first responders or anyone for that matter, that has experienced traumatic events other than military combat.
+There are so many wonderful organizations in existence that help our war heroes and military veterans but few to help our First Responders who have also experienced traumatic events other than military combat.